 Undue influence is another legal term that means that the deceased was somehow coerced into creating the will or making changes.
 With undue influence, there must be a person who manipulates the deceased, prior to death, to give all or most of the property to the manipulator.

-This manipulator can be a person of trust such as a caretaker, child, new spouse, stranger (to the prednisone family) or sibling.
+This manipulator can be a person of trust such as a caretaker, child, new spouse, stranger (to the family) or sibling.
 Without undue influence, the individual making the will would not have left the assets to the People named in the will.

 Going to Surrogate Court for a Will Contest